 Make sure to check data roaming charges when travelling to other non-EU European countries, as here you could end up paying a lot more than where the Roam like a home rule applies.
 This is namely in the cases of Andorra, Albania, Belarus, Bosnia and Herzegovina, Kosovo, Macedonia, Moldova, Monaco, Montenegro, San Marino, Serbia, Switzerland, Turkey, Ukraine and the Vatican City.

 What happens is that your provider will treat your consumption within the EU as part of your domestic phone deal, and will charge you at the normal rate agreed to in your contract.
 Any mobile phone plan signed within the EU, including data roaming, is thus automatically a “Roam like at home” plan.
 So, if you sign up for a phone plan in France, you won’t have to worry about paying any extra fees during your next holiday in Italy or your next trip back home to the UK for instance.

 How about Brexit?As of 2018, the “Roam like at home” policy still applies as per normal to the UK.
-This might well change once the UK officially leave the European Union in 2019, we will have to see what happens thereafter, whether an agreement on preferential rates are maintained, or is fees will increase significantly.
+This might well change once the UK officially leaves the European Union in 2019, we will have to see what happens thereafter, whether an agreement on preferential rates is maintained, or is fees will increase significantly.

 Roaming in Europe and Fair Use Policy

 This said, the “Roam like at home” is only intended to be used occasionally, for example when travelling or on a business trip; it is not supposed to be used as permanent roaming.
 The general rule is to make sure to use more of your phone data while in your home country that when abroad; something known as the Fair Use Policy.
 If you go overboard, if for instance, you move to study abroad and keep using your domestic plan as usual for months at a time, then you will eventually get charged extra and the fee to pay may get very expensive.